Studying the Jewish Future

 - Subject Listing: Jewish Studies, Sociology, Demography

-- Series: Samuel and Althea Stroum Lectures in Jewish Studies
+- Series: The Samuel and Althea Stroum Lectures in Jewish Studies Series

 Through the lens of individual biographies, Goldscheider shows how context shapes Jewish senses of the future and how conceptions of the future are shaped and altered by life experiences.
 Goldscheider's distinctive comparative approach includes a critical review of population issues, a consideration of biographies as a basis for understanding Jewish values, and an analysis of biblical texts for studying contemporary values.
 He combines demographic and sociological analyses in historical and comparative perspectives to dispel the notion that quantitative issues are at the heart of the challenge of Jewish continuity in the future.